Choosing between Pipedrive and Infusionsoft (now Keap) for your sales and marketing stack often comes down to five questions:

 Choose Keap if:

-You run a service business and need CRM, email, text, scheduling, and invoicing in one place
+You run a small service business where CRM, marketing automation, invoicing, and scheduling need to live in one system

 Choose ZoomInfo if: